Dalston Kingsland railway station: Present day

-Dalston Junction reopened on 27 April 2010 on the London Overground East London Line extension, with interchange permitted between it and Dalston Kingsland.
-The western curve of the junction was relaid for the East London Line going to Highbury & Islington station; the site of the eastern curve is covered by the car park of Kingsland shopping centre.
+Dalston Junction reopened on 27 April 2010 on the London Overground East London line extension, with interchange permitted between it and Dalston Kingsland.
+The western curve of the junction was relaid for the East London line going to Highbury & Islington station; the site of the eastern curve is covered by the Dalston Eastern Curve Garden and the car park of Kingsland shopping centre.

 As part of TfL's Overground improvement programme, plans have been approved to redevelop the station.
 Aside from increasing the number of entry and exit gates, the changes are largely cosmetic and do not make any provision for step-free access.

 Plans have been approved to redevelop the "Peacocks" building immediately adjacent to the station into a 15-storey tower block.